fcrepo4-labs/fcrepo4-tests/README.md

 7. Try to delete the current version
 8. Revert to the previous version (version1)
 9. Delete the newer version (version2)

+### indirect\_tests.sh
+1. Create a pcdm:Object
+2. Create a pcdm:Collection
+3. Create an indirect container "members" inside the pcdm:Collection
+4. Create a proxy object for the pcdm:Object inside the **members** indirectContainer
+5. Verify that the pcdm:Collection has the memberRelation property added pointing to the pcdm:Object